drozdovapb/mt_genome_benchmark/README.md

 Particular versions used in this work are available in the [full procedure](https://github.com/drozdovapb/mt_genome_benchmark/tree/main/1_assembly/README.md), but in general this procedure should work with any recent version.

+> [!IMPORTANT]
+> **Execution Guide:**
+> Before running the workflow on your own data, it is recommended to copy all commands into a local text editor.
+Replace the placeholders with your actual sequencing data paths and output filenames.
+Since the code block includes line breaks, editing it in a text file first is much more convenient than modifying it directly in the terminal.

 ### Data

   - Short genome reads the studied organism.